ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 - Espace Context: dedicated to vocabulary

 This is the section of the book that I find the most difficult to teach.
 Flipping the classroom and asking students to come prepared, having studied the vocabulary of the unit at home, makes it much easier.
+How do you teach this section?
+Do you have any creative ideas?

 - Espace Roman Photo: a simulation of a real-life situation where the vocabulary and grammar of the unit are used.

 This is a section that I particularly appreciate.
 From the point of view of the native speaker it seems like a slowed down audio.
 Nevertheless, this is the model of oral French we want our students to replicate.

-If only I could make them learn each dialogue by heart!
+<mark>Tip<mark> Warm up idea: Have two students learn by heart a small section of the previous day Roman Photo and perform it in class the next day.
+By doing so, they will get the following benefits:
+  - watch the Roman Photo again,
+  - learn and repeat a few set expressions,
+  - be more prepared for the oral exam.

 - Espace Culture: More vocabulary and cultural awareness.